 Wondering how much your car insurance should be?
-The average cost for car insurance across the country is around $800 per year.
+The average cost for car insurance is around $800 per year.
 For male drivers under 25, the cost is likely to be over $1,000 a year, and for middle-aged married drivers with clean records it could be as low as $600 or $700.
 Compare the average costs of car insurance and how rates are calculated plus the best ways to save.

 Your individual circumstances, your car and the policy you choose will affect the price you pay for car insurance.
 You can’t draw up your own policy and set your own prices, but you can take control of many of the factors affecting the cost of your car insurance, and reduce costs that way.

 - Age.
 Young drivers under 25, as well as seniors, will pay more for car insurance.
 Drivers under 25 — and especially male drivers under 25 — are believed by the insurance industry to be at high risk for car accidents.
 This means the older you get, the lower your car insurance rates will tend to be, until you reach a certain age.

 - Sex.
 Males can often expect higher premiums.
 This is sometimes further modified by age and marital status.

 - Driving experience.
 L platers and P platers typically pay more, which often compounds the effect of age on premiums.

 - Occupation.
 Professional drivers, whether behind the wheel of a racecar or a delivery truck, can expect significantly higher premiums thanks to more time spent on the road.

 - Marital status.
 Single people are seen as less stable than their married counterparts.
 If you get married, you’ll see your premiums decrease right away.

 - Location.
 Some places are at higher risk of theft, vandalism, flooding, storms, theft, accidents and other potential hazards, which incurs higher costs.